-Switzerland is an expensive place to travel to and stay for long term.
-If you budget things well, stay in a mid range hotel with access to trams and trains (use public transportation), you can explore the country within affordable means.
+Switzerland is an expensive place to travel to and stay for the long term.
+If you budget things well and stay in a mid-range hotel with access to trams and trains (use public transportation), you can explore the country with affordable means.

 Zurich is the largest city in Switzerland.
 It is a wonderful place as a base city, to start exploring this beautiful country.
 Zurich offers a state of the art infrastructure, a high standard of living with a charming old town center.